Nath9319/DocumentationAgent/output/CalculatorCode/documentation/StatsServicecalculate_correlation_matrix.md

 ### calculate_correlation_matrix(self, columns: List[str]) -> Dict[str, Dict[str, float]]

 **Description:**
 Calculates the Pearson correlation matrix for the specified columns of a dataset.
-This method analyzes the linear relationship between pairs of columns, providing a statistical measure of how closely related they are.
+This method analyzes the linear relationship between pairs of columns, providing insights into how closely related the data points are across the selected features.

 **Parameters:**
-- `columns` (`List[str]`): A list of column names for which the correlation matrix will be computed.
-Each column name must correspond to a valid column in the dataset.
+- `columns` (`List[str]`): A list of strings representing the names of the columns for which the correlation matrix will be calculated.

 **Expected Input:**
-- `columns` should be a list of strings, where each string is the name of a column in the dataset.
-The specified columns must exist in the dataset loaded by the service.
-If any column names are invalid or do not exist, the method may raise an error.
+- `columns` should be a non-empty list of strings, where each string corresponds to a valid column name in the dataset.
+The dataset must contain numerical data in these columns to compute the correlation.

 **Returns:**
 `Dict[str, Dict[str, float]]`: A nested dictionary representing the Pearson correlation coefficients between the specified columns.
-The outer dictionary's keys are the column names, and the values are dictionaries where each key is another column name, and the corresponding value is the correlation coefficient.
+The outer dictionary's keys are the column names, and the values are dictionaries where each key is another column name and the value is the correlation coefficient.

 **Detailed Logic:**
-- The method begins by invoking `self._load_data`, which retrieves the dataset needed for analysis.
-This dataset is expected to be in a format compatible with correlation calculations.
+- The method begins by invoking `self._load_data`, which is responsible for loading the dataset into a DataFrame.
+This step ensures that the data is ready for analysis.
-- It then uses the `df.corr` function from an external library to compute the correlation matrix specifically for the columns provided in the `columns` parameter.
-This function calculates the Pearson correlation coefficients, which measure the linear correlation between pairs of columns.
+- Once the data is loaded, the method utilizes the `corr` function from the DataFrame to compute the correlation matrix specifically for the columns provided in the input list.
-- Finally, the resulting correlation matrix is transformed into a dictionary format using the `to_dict` method, making it easier to access and interpret the correlation values for each pair of specified columns.
-The method ensures that the output is structured for straightforward consumption by other components of the application.
+- The resulting correlation matrix is then transformed into a dictionary format using the `to_dict` method, making it easier to access and interpret the correlation values.
+- The final output is a structured dictionary that allows users to quickly identify the correlation between each pair of specified columns, facilitating further data analysis and decision-making.

 ---
 *Generated with 0% context confidence*